GuilhermeGilCampbell/API_Picinguaba/README.md

 To make the datadump for the initial set of information, JSON files were created with the categories and products followed by the coding of the necessary controllers and function calls.

-Now we are able to input all the initial data throught a single terminal command instead of needing to insert then one-by-one using the API or the MySQL Workbench.
+Now we are able to input all the initial data through a single terminal command instead of needing to insert them one-by-one using the API or the MySQL Workbench.

 # API REST